55 inch TV Reviews – (Updated 2019) Best Guide for 55″ 4K Ultra HD Smart TV for Sale – Buy a 55 inch 4k Flat Screen Television with Confidence!

 The 55 inch size category of 4K TVs is one of the most popular among both consumers and TV manufacturers alike.
 While many models from the different name brands aren’t released in smaller 50 inch or less dimensions and few 4K TV models reach up to beyond 70 inches, almost every important model of 4K TV on the market from all major brands comes in a 55 inch version.
 This is the case largely because 55 inches is sort of the “ideal” TV display size for mid-sized TVs, just like 65 inches is the ideal display size for larger TVs.
 55 is big enough to appreciate the 4K resolution at a reasonable distance and feel immersed in the onscreen content with the TV’s respectable size while also not being so large that the TV looks odd in a smaller space.
 55 inch 4K TVs also tend to have much more reasonable prices for a wider consumer base, even if they’re high-end premium models, as most of those we’re about to cover are.

-Factor in all the awesome cutting edge display technologies that start to get included in many 4K TVs when they reach the 55 inch size mark and you get a display quality that’s downright superb for the models we’re about to cover.
+Factor in all the awesome cutting edge display technologies that start to get included in many 4K HDR TVs in the 55 inch size range and you get a display quality that’s downright superb for the models we’re about to cover.
 Most of these are TVs with top-shelf features like HDR, OLED, enhanced color gamut, high brightness and excellent contrast enhancements.

 The ideal viewing distance for any 4K TV is a product of its size.
 In other words, for any given screen size, you want to sit far enough away to appreciate the extra sharpness conferred upon content by 4K resolution at 3840 x 2160 pixels while also being close enough to the screen to feel immersed.
 55 inch 4K TVs are at the lowest size where 4K resolution starts to become distinctly notable even at larger distances.
 Smaller TVs than these, when viewed from more than a couple meters are almost indistinguishable from HD models in their resolution, but at 55 inches, the 4K sharpness is noticeable at normal viewing distance.
 For a 55 inch TV, ideal viewing distance for maximum enjoyment is about 8 feet, or 2.5 meters, though it’s still great at 7 feet or 9 feet too.